The Science of Contrails - Clouds Protocol

 Persistent (non-spreading) contrails look like long white lines that remain visible after the airplane has disappeared.
 This shows that the air where the airplane is flying is quite humid, and there is a large amount of water vapor available to form a contrail.
 Persistent contrails can be further divided into two classes: those that spread and those that do not.
 Persistent contrails look like long, narrow white pencil-lines across the sky.

 Persistent spreading contrails look like long, broad, fuzzy white lines.
 This is the type most likely to affect climate because they cover a larger area and last longer than short-lived or persistent contrails.

 Contrail cousins are things that look like contrails but actually arise from a different physical process.
 For example, under the right conditions vapor trails form from the wingtips of a jet on takeoff or landing.
 This phenomenon results from a decrease in pressure and temperature in the wingtip vortex.
 If conditions are right, liquid water drops form inside the vortex and make it visible.
 These evaporate very quickly after they form.

 Can contrails move, or do they stay in the location where they were formed?

 Because contrails are formed at high altitudes where the winds are usually very strong, they will move away from the area where they originated.
-Often, when we look up into the sky, we will see old persistent contrails that formed far away but moved overhead because of the wind.
+Often, there are old persistent contrails in the sky that formed far away but moved overhead because of the wind.

 How are contrails different from other clouds?